Organization of ELLRA

 Nils Jaekel

-Dr. Nils Jaekel is Senior Lecturer for Foreign and Second Language Education at the University of Oulu, Finland.
+Dr. Nils Jaekel is Associate Professor in English Foreign Language Acquisition and Language Pedagogy at the University of Copenhagen, Denmark.
 His main research interests include early foreign language learning, Content and Language Integrated Learning, multilingualism, and individual differences.

 Karen Glaser